storyblok/storyblok-docs/content/management/en/core-resources/field-types/retrieve-multiple-field-types.md

 ---
-title: Retrieve multiple Field Type
+title: Retrieve multiple Field Types
 ---

 Returns an array of field type objects.
 This endpoint is [paged](#topics/pagination).